-After Jesus died a man named Joseph (from a place called Arimathea) put Jesus in his tomb that nobody had ever used.
+After Jesus died, a man named Joseph (from a place called Arimathea) put Jesus in His tomb that nobody had ever used.
 The tombs they used then were cut out of rock, almost like a cave, they weren't buried deep in the ground like they are now.
 Before Joseph left, he and some men rolled a large heavy stone in front of the tomb.

-As they were just about at the tomb the earth suddenly shook and an angel came down from heaven.
+As they were just about at the tomb, the earth suddenly shook and an angel came down from heaven.
 He easily rolled away the stone at the entrance of the tomb and sat on top of it.

 There had been guards watching the tomb so no one would steal Jesus' body.
-When they saw the angel they fell over and they couldn't move or speak because they were so afraid.
+When they saw the angel, they fell over and they couldn't move or speak because they were so afraid.

 Then the angel said to the women, "Do not be afraid.
 I know you are looking for Jesus who has died.
 But He isn't here; He has risen just as He said He would!
 Come and see for yourself, the tomb is empty."

-As they were running down the path they turned a corner, and there was Jesus.
+As they were running down the path, they turned a corner, and there was Jesus.
 "Greetings," He said.
 The ladies fell at His feet and worshiped him.
 Then Jesus said to them, "Do not be afraid.
-Go and tell my disciples to come to Galilee, that is where they will see me."
+Go and tell my disciples to come to Galilee.
+That is where they will see me."

-The disciples came to Galilee, and had heard by this time that Jesus was alive.
-They were sitting around talking about it, when Jesus walked into the room and said to them, "Peace be with you."
+The disciples came to Galilee, having heard by this time that Jesus was alive.
+They were sitting around talking about it when Jesus walked into the room and said to them, "Peace be with you."

-Jesus said to them, "Why do you like at me like you've just seen a ghost?
+Jesus said to them, "Why do you look at me like you've just seen a ghost?
 Why don't you believe what you're seeing?
 Look at the scars in my hands and feet.
 It is really me!
 Touch me and see, I am not a ghost but a real person."

-The disciples mouths were open in amazement because they still didn't know what to think.
+The disciple's mouths were open in amazement because they still didn't know what to think.
 They were so full of joy, and yet it was so impossible.
 Jesus understood what they were thinking, so He said, "This is what I told you would happen, that everything must happen that has already been written in the Bible."

-Jesus had told the disciples when they had the Last Supper together.
-They took the bread at communion and Jesus said, 'this is my body which I have given to you...' but the disciples hadn't understood what it really meant.
+Jesus had told the disciples when they had the Last Supper together; they took the bread at communion and Jesus said, "this is my body which I have given to you..." but the disciples hadn't understood what it really meant.

-Then Jesus told them, "You have seen these things that have happened, so stay in the city and soon I am going to give you what God has promised you, the Holy Spirit.
+Then Jesus told them, "You have seen these things that have happened, so stay in the city and soon I am going to give you what God has promised you: the Holy Spirit.

 The story is almost done, but Jesus had one more person to see.
 His name was Thomas, and he was one of the disciples that wasn't there when Jesus met with them.
 Thomas had also heard that Jesus was alive, but would not believe until he saw Jesus with his own eyes.